 Cyclone (PC-1) was laid down on 22 June 1991 at Lockport, La., by Bollinger Shipyard; launched on 16 February 1992; and sponsored by Ms. Betty LeMoyne, wife of Deputy Commander-in-Chief and Chief of Staff, U.S. Special Operations Command, Rear Admiral Irve C. LeMoyne.

-Originally scheduled to be commissioned on 1 May 1993, Cyclone incurred damage in collision with the steamship Robert E. Lee on 12 March that required a ten-week yard period and delayed the ship’s commissioning into the summer.
-Consequently, Cyclone was commissioned at the U.S. Naval Academy in Annapolis, Md., on 7 August 1993, Lt.
-Comdr.
+Originally scheduled to be commissioned on 1 May 1993, Cyclone incurred damage in collision with the Waterman Steamship Co.
+LASH mothership Robert E. Lee on 12 March that required a ten-week yard period and delayed the ship’s commissioning into the summer.
+Consequently, Cyclone was commissioned at the U.S. Naval Academy, Annapolis, Md., on 7 August 1993, Lt.
+Cmdr.
 Randall L. Johnson in command.

 During her cruise from her homeport at Naval Amphibious Base (NAB), Little Creek, Va., to the Naval Academy and back, Cyclone’s high speed and precision maneuverability began to shine through, with her commanding officer observing that she “rides like a Porsche”.